reubano/changanya/README.md

 >>> # object we created above
 >>> index.add(simhash)

->>> # This time the first detected duplicate is the simhash object we just
+>>> # This time, the first detected duplicate is the simhash object we just
 >>> # added
 >>> first_dupe = next(index.find_dupes(simhash))
 >>> first_dupe == simhash